General activity FAQs

 CAN'T FIND AN ANSWER TO YOUR QUESTION?

-Drop us an email to info@nationalwhitewatercentre.co.uk or give us a call on 01678 521083 and we will be happy to help.
+Check out our detailed rafting FAQ and canyoning FAQ, drop us an email to info@nationalwhitewatercentre.co.uk or give us a call on 01678 521083 and we will be happy to help.